skooter500/GE1-2022-2023/assignment.md

 ## The Brief

-Use Unity or a Game Engine of your choice to create an interactive hologram of a cool thing inspired by devices and technology from vintage sci-fi, such as Star Trek, the Six Million Dollar Man, Knight Rider.
+Create an interactive hologram of a cool device from vintage sci-fi, such as Star Trek, the Six Million Dollar Man, Knight Rider.

 Some ideas: